Existence and asymptotic behaviour of some time-inhomogeneous diffusions: Introduction

 We obtain the convergence in distribution of $X_t / t^{\frac{\beta}{\alpha+1}}$ to the stationary distribution of $H$, and also its pathwise largest deviation.
 In particular, when $\beta<0$, we get the so-called polynomial stability of $X$.
 Furthermore, note that, if we set $Y_t:=X{(\phi_t)}$, with $\phi_t:=t^{\frac{1}{1-\beta}}$, then $Y_t$ satisfies the damped stochastic differential equation (\ref{Appleby}).
 We prove similar results as in \cite{AM} under slightly different hypothesis, and we obtain sharp rates of convergence.

-We present in Figure \ref{figrepuls} below the diagram of phase transition that we obtain in the repulsive case $\rho>0$.
+We present in Figure \ref{figrepuls} the diagram of phase transition that we obtain in the repulsive case $\rho>0$.
 When $\alpha>1$ and $2\beta\leq\alpha+1$ the explosion time is almost surely finite.
 The critical curve is composed from two half-lines, $\beta=0$, when $\alpha\leq -1$, and $2\beta=\alpha+1$, when $\alpha\geq-1$, and the process is either recurrent or transient.
 We prove similar results as in \cite{MV}, and again we obtain sharp rates of convergence.
 On the critical curve one needs to distinguish two particular points $(-1,0)$ and $(1,1)$, because these are the only cases where recurrence and transience depend on the position of $\rho$ with respect to $1/2$. $(\alpha,\beta)=(-1,0)$ corresponds to the well known Bessel process, whereas $(\alpha,\beta)=(1,1)$ is a continuous time counterpart of the Friedman's urn model.
 In the latter case, we obtain similar results as in \cite{Fre} and \cite{MV}, concerning recurrence and transience, but also regarding the asymptotic distribution and the pathwise largest deviations.
 For the other points of the critical curve, the process is recurrent.
 We point out that this is an open problem in \cite{MV}.
 The lines $\alpha=-1$ and $\alpha=1$ could be called subcritical, in the sense that, the behaviour of the process is slightly different to the right or left.
 In particular, the domain of recurrence depends on $\alpha$.
 The proof of recurrence is based on the same ideas as for the attractive case: by an appropriate scaling transformation of $X$ we associate an ergodic diffusion, whose asymptotic behaviour is easier to obtain.
 For instance, when $2\beta>\alpha+1$ and $-1<\alpha<1$, we show that

 We get that $X$ behaves as a standard Brownian motion: it satisfies the iterated logarithm law and $X_t/\sqrt{t}$ converges in distribution to a standard Gaussian random variable.
 Roughly speaking, this means that the drift is asymptotically negligible compared to the noise.
 Concerning the proof of the transient case, when $\alpha<1$, the tools are similar to those used in \cite{MV}.
 We obtain similar results as in \cite{GS}, for equation (\ref{GS-Appleby}), and we show that $X$ behaves as a solution of the deterministic underlying dynamical system, that is